alxdavids/draft-privacy-pass/draft-privacy-pass.md

 Client's are required to check the "revoked" member for new additions when they poll the trusted registry for new key data.

-### Group instantiations
+### VOPRF ciphersuites

-Following the recommendations in {{OPRF}}, we assume that a server uses only one group instantiation at any one time.
-Should a server choose to change the group instantiation, we recommend that the server create a new identifying label (e.g.
-"server_1_${group_id}") where group_id corresponds to the identifier of the group.
-Then "server_1" revokes all keys for the previous group instantiation and then only offers commitments for the current label.
+Following the recommendations in {{OPRF}}, we assume that a server uses only one VOPRF ciphersuite at any one time.
+Should a server choose to change some aspect of the ciphersuite (e.g., the group instantiation or other cryptographic functionality)  we recommend that the server create a new identifying label (e.g. "server_1_${ciphersuite_id}") where ciphersuite_id corresponds to the identifier of the VOPRF ciphersuite.
+Then "server_1" revokes all keys for the previous ciphersuite and then only offers commitments for the current label.

-An alternative arrangement would be to add a new layer of members between server identifiers and key versions in the JSON struct, corresponding to the group_id.
+An alternative arrangement would be to add a new layer of members between server identifiers and key versions in the JSON struct, corresponding to ciphersuite_id.
 Then the client may choose commitments from the appropriate group identifying member.

+We strongly recommend that service providers only operate with one group instantiation at any one time.
+If a server uses two VOPRF ciphersuites at any one time then this may become an avenue for segregating the user-base.
+User segregation can lead to privacy concerns relating to the utility of the obliviousness of the VOPRF protocol (as raised in {{OPRF}}).
+We discuss this more in ...

 ### ECDSA key material